nayrnet/domoticz-ipcc/README.md

  * true/false - Blank Screen

 ###  MQTT Publishes
-IPCC is subscripted to the following locations and will instruct your camera approprately.
+IPCC is subscribed to the following locations, incoming data will be sent to you camera.
 * ipcc/CameraName/NightProfile
  * send true to enable night profile
 * ipcc/CameraName/DayProfile